kawser2133/BSBookingQuery/README.md

 # Hotel Booking System

 This is a backend application for a hotel booking system.
-It allows users to search for hotels and leave comments.
+It allows users to search for hotels, leave comments, and relevant other.

 ## Prerequisites